ChrisCryptoTrust/Synthetic-Exfiltration-Simulator-SEF/README.md

 # Synthetic-Exfiltration-Simulator (SEF)

 ## syntheticExfil.py
-This script performs a file transfer from a specified source to a given tagret using the requetsed protocol.
-Protocols supported FTP, FTPS, SFTP, WebDav and MEGA,
+This script performs a file transfer from a %USERPROFILE%\Documents\uploads to a specifief host target.
+Protocols supported are FTP, FTPS, SFTP, WebDav and MEGA.
+The --include option can be used to specify the name of a file containing file extensions (one per line).
+If speficifed only files of these types will be copied. include.txt provided as an example.

 Usage: